svc-bot-mds/terraform-provider-tdh/docs/data-sources/data_planes.md

 page_title: "tdh_data_planes Data Source - tdh"
 subcategory: ""
 description: |-
-  Used to fetch all Data planes.
+  Used to fetch all Data planes.Note: For SRE only.
-  Note:
-  For SRE only.
 ---

 # tdh_data_planes (Data Source)

-Used to fetch all Data planes.
+Used to fetch all Data planes.<br>**Note:** For SRE only.
-## Note:
-- For SRE only.

 ## Example Usage